 Trump’s Lawsuits: The Greatest Hits

-Also, this article won’t discuss all 4,000+ lawsuits in which he’s been involved— that’s just not possible!
-Instead, let’s take a look at some of Trump’s highest profile cases with the greatest educational value.
+Also, this article won’t discuss all the 4,000+ lawsuits in which he’s been involved— that’s just not possible!
+Instead, let’s take a look at some of Trump’s highest-profile cases with the greatest educational value.

 Keep reading to take a look at our breakdown of Donald Trump’s most significant and infamous cases!